StefRuseva88/stefruseva88.github.io/README.md

 ## About
 This is my personal portfolio page where I showcase my projects, skills, and experience.
 The website is built using GitHub Pages and styled with w3.css.

+## Prerequisites
+- A web browser (Google Chrome, Firefox, etc.)
+- Basic knowledge of HTML, CSS, and Git

 ## Content
 - `index.html` Edit the HTML to update your personal information, projects, skills, and contact details.
 - `style.css` Modify the CSS to change the look and feel of your site.